Certified Professional for Software Architecture – Foundation Level (CPSA®-F) is the first level of the iSAQB® CPSA® program.

 - state-of-the-art methods and techniques for developing software architectures.

-There will be a focus on the acquisition of the following skills:
+The focus is on the acquisition of the following skills:

 - consulting representatives from requirements management, project management, testing and development involved in a shared project in order to make essential decisions on software architecture together,